Wedding Guest Etiquette: Dos and Don’ts

 Being part of a couple’s wedding celebrations can be a fun, beautiful and sometimes even romantic experience, but being a guest isn’t just about simply showing up.
 Here is our list of wedding guest etiquette dos and don’ts for you to read before enjoying some wedding festivities.

-When you hear that a couple has become engaged, it’s a lovely gesture to offer congratulations by sending a gift, such as champagne, a spa voucher or roses UK.
-By sending a small gift and card, you’re showing the couple that you are excited to be celebrating with them, that their upcoming commitment is special to you and that you wish them happiness as they embark on this journey together.
+When you hear that a couple has become engaged, it’s a lovely gesture to offer congratulations by sending a gift, such as champagne, a spa voucher or flowers By sending a small gift and card, you’re showing the couple that you are excited to be celebrating with them, that their upcoming commitment is special to you and that you wish them happiness as they embark on this journey together.
 If you’d prefer not to spend the money on a gift, place a call to the couple to offer your best wishes and ask them about the proposal and wedding plans.

 RSVP in a timely manner:

 As someone planning an event, there is perhaps nothing more frustrating than having to estimate guest numbers and chase up RSVPs.
 If you plan on attending the engagement party, bridal shower, hens/bucks night, wedding and any other associated events, RSVP as soon as you can, and include the name of your plus one if appropriate.
 If you can’t attend, you should also let the couple know early so they can adjust the catering.
 Once you have committed to attending the wedding it is very important you show up, as your meal will have been paid for in advance.
 By not showing up, you are costing the couple money.
 If there is an emergency or you are too sick to attend on the day, don’t bother the bride or groom on their big day, but do let someone attending know and send a card and box roses the next day.

 Advise the couple of any dietary or special requirements: